joelesdar/joelesdar/README.md

-# 👋 Hola, my name is Joel Diaz Arévalo @joelesdar
+<h1 align="center">👋 Hola, my name is Joel Diaz Arévalo @joelesdar</h1>
-I am a web developer, speaker, community builder, and passionate, proactive, and creative educator.
+I am a Frontend developer, speaker, community builder, and passionate, proactive, and creative educator.
 Convinced as a Latin American that our region will be a global powerhouse in technology, I focus my work on creating initiatives for collective growth and developing high-quality software products with attention to detail and user experience.✨

-## Some of my projects
+<h2>Some of my projects</h2>

-### Petgram
+<h3>Petgram</h3>

-### Rick & Morty App
+<h3>Rick & Morty App</h3>
+<a align="center" href="https://joelesdar.com">Joelesdar.com</a>
 ## About me

 📖 Computer engineering student at National University of Colombia.</br>